Beyond Solaris : New Editions Explore the Many Facets of SF Icon Stanislaw Lem

 Recent Comments

-- Jenn on The Dispossessed, Part I: A Woman in Every Table Top 36 mins ago
+- filkferengi on Hopepunk and the New Science of Stress 1 min ago

-- GarretH on Tribbles Week Redux: Star Trek: Voyager‘s “Flashback” 39 mins ago
+- Rhea on Hopepunk and the New Science of Stress 3 mins ago

-- I1V5V7GNI www.yandex.ru on Embracing the Impossible Puzzle of Stanislaw Lem’s Solaris 46 mins ago
+- Corvus on Walk Through the History of Black Science Fiction 3 mins ago

-- GarretH on Tribbles Week Redux: Star Trek: Voyager‘s “Flashback” 50 mins ago